-Following the Septuagint, some commentators have amended the term ‘mountains’ (הרים) in Amos 4:13a into ‘thunder’ (רעם) or ‘thunderclaps’ (הדים), since they could not find any connection between ‘mountains’ and ‘wind,’ or any reason to choose the mountains, out of all the forces of nature, as the objects of divine creation.
-Others, however, have rightly rejected this emendation, for not only does the thunder never function as an object of cosmogony in the Hebrew Bible (but it is used as the weapon of the God who combats the sea before and during creation), it is also not recorded as a peer of the wind in biblical and other West-Semitic poetry.
-Moreover, contrary to the argument above, the wind and the mountains do share something in common: these two, like the primordial waters, and always in relation to them, are described as pre-cosmogonic material in the biblical texts cited above.
+Following the Septuagint, some commentators have converted the term ‘mountains’ (הרים) in Amos 4:13a to ‘thunder’ (רעם) or ‘thunderclaps’ (הדים), since they could not find any connection between ‘mountains’ and ‘wind,’ or any reason to choose the mountains, out of all the forces of nature, as the objects of divine creation.
+Others, however, have rightly rejected this emendation, for thunder never functions as an object of cosmogony in the Hebrew Bible (even if it is used as a weapon by God who combats the sea before and during creation), nor is it recorded as a peer of the wind in biblical and other West-Semitic poetry.
+Moreover, contrary to the argument above, the wind and the mountains do share something in common: like the primordial waters, and always in relation to them, they are presented as precosmogonic material in the biblical texts cited above.

-According to Psalms 104:6, the mountains were covered by the primordial waters before YHWH drove them into their new basin.
-As for the wind, it is portrayed in Genesis 1:2 along with all other pre-cosmogonic materials, such as the waters, over which it hovers (מרחפת).
+According to Psalms 104:6, the mountains were covered by primordial waters before YHWH drove them into their new basin.
+As for the wind, it is portrayed in Genesis 1:2 along with all other precosmogonic materials, such as the waters, over which it hovers (מרחפת).
 The wind is mentioned in Psalms 104 as well, but it does not hover over the waters.
 Instead, it is YHWH who moves (מהלך) over it (v.
 3c) and makes (עשה) his messengers from it (v.
 4a).
 Since both Genesis 1 and Psalms 104 are probably based on a shared tradition, it seems that each of them preserved some original mythical details while reworking others.

-Phoenician sources that refer to the wind as a pre-cosmogonic material, like the writings of Philo of Byblos (FGrH 790 F 2 = Eusebius PE 1.9.30–1.10.2; 1.10.7) and those of Damascius, attributed to Mochos and Eufemos (FGrH 784 F 4 = Damascius de Princ.
+Phoenician sources that refer to the wind as a precosmogonic material, like the writings of Philo of Byblos (FGrH 790 F 2 = Eusebius PE 1.9.30–1.10.2; 1.10.7) and those of Damascius, attributed to Mochos and Eufemos (FGrH 784 F 4 = Damascius de Princ.
 125 c), indicate that this view was prevalent in neighboring cultures as well.
-In these Phoenician-oriented sources, as in Genesis 1:2 and Psalms 104:3–4, the wind does not represent God’s anger (רוח אפו), or functions as his weapon, nor is it breath or spirit, but rather a force of nature: the blowing air.
+In these Phoenician-oriented sources, as in Genesis 1:2 and Psalms 104:3–4, the wind does not represent God’s anger (רוח אפו) or function as his weapon, nor is it breath or spirit, but rather a force of nature: the movement of the air.
 Together with Genesis 1, the Phoenician texts thus enlighten a prevailing Levantine concept, only traces of which have been preserved in the extant ancient writings.
 Accordingly, the wind is never mentioned among the created matter in the Hebrew Bible.
 The sole exception is the doxologies of Amos.
-By comparison, the mountains, which are also described as pre-cosmogonic material in Psalms 104, are already depicted as having been created by YHWH in some biblical texts (such as Isa 40:12, Ps 65:7, and Prov 8:25).
+By comparison, the mountains, which are also portrayed as precosmogonic material in Psalms 104, are already depicted as having been created by YHWH in some biblical texts (such as Isa 40:12, Ps 65:7, and Prov 8:25).